National Parks

 Zion Human History Museum

-This facitly offers displays on the artifacts found in the park along with a display on geology and the power of water.
+This facility offers displays of the park’s artifacts, geology, and water power.
 From the back porch, visitors can see the Watchmen and West Temple rock formations.

 Open daily from 10 a.m. to 6 p.m. in spring, 9 a.m. to 7 p.m. and summer, 10 a.m. to 5 p.m. in fall.